 Inspiration & Acknowledgements

 My therapeutic work is primarily informed by a body based and cultural understanding of trauma.
 My main theoretical grounding and practical underpinning comes from the work of C.G.
-Jung and James Hillman, Babette Rothschild and Somatic Trauma Therapy, the existential psychotherapy of Irvin Yalom, Richard Schwartz’s Internal Family Systems, and the Ritual Theatre Model of Dramatherapy.
+Jung and James Hillman, the work of Laurence Heller and the NeuroAffective Relational Model (NARM), the existential psychotherapy of Irvin Yalom, Richard Schwartz’s Internal Family Systems, and the Ritual Theatre Model of Dramatherapy.